SnapXL/SnapX/README.md

 - Dependency on Newtonsoft.JSON dropped, traded out for [more strict yet performant System.Text.Json](https://dev.to/samira_talebi_cca34ce28b8/newtonsoftjson-vs-systemtextjson-in-net-80-which-should-you-choose-26a3)
 - And it *will* use [SQLite](https://www.sqlite.org/about.html) to [store settings & history](https://github.com/BrycensRanch/SnapX/issues/28) by default yet keeping JSON as an option.
 - The UI is now defined in a more modern, declarative style using MVVM and XAML, providing a clear improvement over the older WinForms approach.
 For SnapX.GTK4, it uses [BindingSharp](https://github.com/BrycensRanch/BindingSharp)
-- Respects [XDG directory specification](https://specifications.freedesktop.org/basedir-spec/latest/) and uses [XDG portals](https://flatpak.github.io/xdg-desktop-portal/) on Linux
+- Respects [XDG directory specification](https://specifications.freedesktop.org/basedir-spec/latest/) & Symlinks ~/Documents/SnapX to respective config/data directory
+- Uses [Direct3D11](https://learn.microsoft.com/en-us/windows/win32/direct2d/comparing-direct2d-and-gdi) & [WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) to capture on Windows, [ScreenCaptureKit](https://developer.apple.com/documentation/screencapturekit/) on macOS, and [XDG portals](https://flatpak.github.io/xdg-desktop-portal/) on Linux.
 - Supports PNG (including animated variant), WEBP (including animated variant), JPEG, GIFs (should be smaller than your typical ShareX GIF), TIFF, and BMP image formats.
 - Supports 95% of ShareX uploaders (we're a fork!!)
-- Uses the power of VLC to playback video on Avalonia & uses Gstreamer on GTK4
+- Uses the power of [VLC](https://wiki.videolan.org/LibVLC/) to playback video on Avalonia & uses [Gstreamer](https://gstreamer.freedesktop.org/) on GTK4
 - Supports Google Photos Image Uploader after the [new API change](https://developers.googleblog.com/en/google-photos-picker-api-launch-and-library-api-updates/).
 - The ability to fully configure SnapX via the Command Line via command flags & environment variables.
 Additionally, you can configure SnapX using the Windows Registry.
 - Additionally, all uploaders are now forced to use HTTPS <2.0 & *optionally* uses TLS 1.3 out of the box.